Tanzania, a sanctuary of African wildlife, invites you on a legendary safari combined with a heavenly getaway to Zanzibar, the Spice Island.

 FAQ: the most useful questions for planning your Tanzania – Zanzibar trip

-The dry season from June to October is best for safaris.
-Short grass makes wildlife viewing easier, animals gather around waterholes, and the Great Migration reaches its peak with the Mara River crossing (July–September).
+The dry season from June to October is the best time for safaris.
+Short grass makes wildlife easier to spot, animals gather around waterholes, and the Great Migration reaches its peak with the Mara River crossing (July–September).
 The green season (November–May) has an advantage: wildebeest give birth in the southern Serengeti (January–March), with few tourists.

-The Great Migration is the largest movement of land mammals on Earth: 1.5 million wildebeest and 250,000 zebras loop through the Serengeti and Kenya’s Maasai Mara.
-The highlights are the crossings of the Grumeti River (June) and the Mara River (July–September), where crocodiles and lions lie in wait.
-Even outside the migration, the Serengeti is one of the world’s richest safari destinations.
+The Great Migration is the largest movement of land mammals on Earth: 1.5 million wildebeest and 250,000 zebras loop through the Serengeti and Kenya’s Masai Mara.
+The highlight is the crossing of the Grumeti River (June) and the Mara River (July–September), where crocodiles and lions lie in wait.
+Even outside the migration, the Serengeti is one of the richest safari destinations in the world.

 Yes, the safari + Zanzibar combo is one of the most popular in East Africa.
-After a safari in the Serengeti and Ngorongoro from Arusha, a 40-minute domestic flight takes you to Zanzibar for the ideal beach extension.
-The recommended length is 7–10 nights safari + 5–7 nights in Zanzibar.
+After a safari in the Serengeti and Ngorongoro from Arusha, a 40-minute domestic flight takes you to Zanzibar for an ideal beach extension.
+The recommended length is 7–10 safari nights + 5–7 nights in Zanzibar.
 It’s the perfect formula to combine wild adventure and tropical relaxation.

 The 5 must-see parks in the north: